Gun violence in the United States

 According to a Pew Research Center report, gun deaths among America's children rose 50% from 2019 to 2021.

-Estimates of defensive gun use (DGU) in the United States vary widely and are contested.
-An online, opt-in survey of gun owners published as a working paper in 2021 (the "National Firearms Survey") estimated about 1.7 million defensive uses per year, derived by extrapolating respondents' lifetime self-reports to an annual figure.
-By contrast, analyses of the U.S. Bureau of Justice Statistics' National Crime Victimization Survey—a large, ongoing probability survey that first establishes that a crime occurred—indicate roughly 61,000–65,000 firearm defenses per year across 1987–2021.
-For context, the CDC recorded 20,958 firearm homicides in 2021.
-Because DGU estimates often include incidents without injuries or independent verification, whereas homicide figures count only deaths, direct "defensive vs. offensive" comparisons should be interpreted with caution.
+Estimates of defensive gun use in the United States vary widely and are contested.
+Analyses of the U.S. Bureau of Justice Statistics' National Crime Victimization Survey—a large, ongoing probability survey that first establishes that a crime occurred—indicate roughly 61,000–65,000 firearm defenses per year across 1987–2021.
+An online survey of gun owners in 2021 returned a higher figure.